Your basket is currently empty!

 These interventions are designed with the understanding that wandering triggers can be varied and diverse, arising from unmet needs or environmental cues.

-Efforts to maintain daily consistency, including scheduled meals and activities, can provide and predictability for individuals with Alzheimer’s disease.
+Efforts to maintain daily consistency, including scheduled meals and activities, can provide stability and predictability for individuals with Alzheimer’s disease.

 Ensuring physical needs such as hunger or thirst are promptly met may also reduce instances of wandering.